 People have a right to request access to their personal information under the Privacy Act 1988.

-The Freedom of Information Act 1982 gives people the right to request access to government-held information.
+People also have the right to request access to government-held information under the Freedom of Information Act 1982.
 This includes personal information collected in a form.

 Don’t use multiple columns in digital forms.